Table of Contents

 data <- c(2, 3, 3, 4, 5, 5, 6, 9)

-#apply function to data
+# Apply the function to the data correctly

 cool_function(data)